ColonelD10/create-vm/README.md

 ![image](https://github.com/user-attachments/assets/49cc4b7c-c153-42d6-9936-e06cfb69b131)

 # Creation of Virtual Machine in Azure
-This tutorial outlines the steps necessary to deploy a virtual machine within Microsoft Azure.
+This tutorial outlines the steps necessary to deploy a virtual machine within Microsoft Azure and how to connect to it using Remote Desktop.